ymyke/cardio/README.md

 # Next up

-- Improve `is_human`? -- Maybe just live with it bc while the current solution might feel clumsy, it doesn't introduce any new state information.
-- Streamline `Decks`?
-Turn it into `FightDecks`?
-Make some things/accesses nicer?
-  - Check all the decks-related fixmes todos etc. and resolve them
-  - Remove the decks-related arch comments further down
 - Try to inline Grid into the cards.
 - Finish fight:
   - Start by creating some computer strategy